serbulent/HOPER/Reproduction/case_study/readme.md

-# HoloprotRep: Protein Representation Classification
+# HOPER: Protein Representation Classification

 - HoloprotRep aims to construct models for protein function prediction Holoprotrep can concate protein representations in to prepare datasets  for training and testing models